pumpncode/Unjankify/README.md

-Fixes issue with UI caused by having too many mods
+Balatro mod that fixes issue with UI caused by having too many mods

 # Features
 - Control the position of the logo, in case mods add to may cards to the main menu